Mind Australia supports clients to live independent, productive and satisfying lives through a comprehensive range of services.

 The video below provides a great insight into our work here at Mind.
 Two of our clients, Kristine and Tony, have kindly agreed to share their individual stories while our Board Chair, Julian Gardner, discusses Mind's broad direction and ongoing commitment to individuals, families and carers.
 We hope you enjoy it.

 Recovery from mental ill-health is a diverse, personal and social experience.
 Our approach focuses on proactive and purposeful engagement to build trusting relationships between staff and clients.
 We believe the quality of this collaborative relationship is central to supporting personal recovery and promoting wellbeing.
-We ensure our services not only take into account the individual with mental ill-health but also encompass families, friends and carers.
 Our Model of Recovery Orientated Practice provides an in-depth look at our approach when working with clients.

 Mind Australia is an incorporated company limited by guarantee, not for profit organisation that receives the majority of its funding from State and Federal Government.